Spain: Mallorca police probe plane diversion | DW | 06.11.2021

 Spanish media had reported, citing police officials, that the diversion was a deliberate attempt to help people to illegally enter Spain.
 But the authorities have not confirmed the suspicion.

 "What is unprecedented is that a person feels sick and...
-21 people jump onto the airstrip and start running around, because that puts air traffic in jeopardy."
+21 people jump onto the airstrip and start running around, because that puts air traffic in jeopardy," Calvo added.

 Many of the escaping passengers were not caught by police, and are believed to have fled over the perimeter fence